 Preparing the Creamy Polenta

 First, I will make the polenta, which will be a little softer but creamier.
-For this, I boil about 1.5 l of water in a pot, adding a teaspoon of sea salt.
+I boil about 1.5 l of water in a pot, adding a teaspoon of sea salt.

 After the water has started to boil, lightly pour the cornmeal into it, stirring with a whisk, so it does not become lumpy.